This post may contain affiliate links. Please read our disclosure policy.

 Growing up Catholic, Fridays meant Meatless Fridays even when it wasn’t the Lenten season.

 Although I have not committed to that tradition year round, I still give up meat on Fridays during Lent.
-Following is a collection of my favorite Lent recipes which make me long for Lenten Fridays early in the week.
+Following is a collection of my favorite Mexican Lent recipes which make me long for Lenten Fridays early in the week.

 If you take part in Lent, remember you don’t have to substitute sabor during this time of reflection.